ArmyBarber/kb/docs/Sources/Books/Book highlights/Class Struggle.md

 ## Highlights
 Does Nazi Germany’s attempt to reduce Slavs to the condition of black slaves in the service of the master race, and the epic resistance to this war of colonial subjugation and actual enslavement—the ‘great racial war’ undertaken by the Third Reich—mounted by entire peoples, have nothing to do with class struggle? — location: [183](kindle://book?action=open&asin=B01LWT8WL4&location=183) ^ref-17844

 ---
+that the struggle for a ‘foreign policy’ supportive of oppressed nations was an integral part of ‘the general struggle for the emancipation of the working classes’. — location: [360](kindle://book?action=open&asin=B01LWT8WL4&location=360) ^ref-12561

+---
+Far from being of minor relevance from the standpoint of class struggle, the exploitation and oppression that obtain internationally are a precondition, at least methodologically, for understanding social conflict and class struggle at a national level. — location: [372](kindle://book?action=open&asin=B01LWT8WL4&location=372) ^ref-26173

+---
+defeat of this project provoked an immense wave of anti-colonial revolutions on a global scale. — location: [593](kindle://book?action=open&asin=B01LWT8WL4&location=593) ^ref-43864

+---
 The sections and members of the exploiting class and oppressor nation most inclined to theoretical study and moral reflection are invited not to lose sight of the grave practical drawbacks and general human devastation created by the social system, of which they are nevertheless beneficiaries in immediate material terms. — location: [1573](kindle://book?action=open&asin=B01LWT8WL4&location=1573) ^ref-61375